R-C-Group/NaVILA/habitat-sim/.github/ISSUE_TEMPLATE/bug-report.md

 1.
 2.
 3.

- Please note that without a minimal working example to reproduce the bug, we may not be able to help you.

 <!-- If you have a code sample, error messages, stack traces, please provide it here as well -->